Day 7: Warner Springs 109.5 to mile 131.4 (22 miles, 35km)

 I can’t do the midday heat anymore.
 It is absolutely debilitating and requires carrying far too much water.
-Hiking in the sun you’re delirious by 4pm and the sun still beats down.
+Hiking in the sun you’re delirious by 4pm and the sun still beats down well into the evening.

 I needed a new strategy to adapt to the desert, I can’t fight it.
-So this morning I was up at 3:30am and out the gate by 4 am with the aim to get as many miles in before midday, wait out the heat, snoozing in the shade and continue on into the evening from around 5pm.
+So this morning I was up at 3:30am and out the gate by 4 am with the aim to get as many miles in before midday as I could, wait out the heat, snoozing in the shade and continue on into the evening from around 5pm.

 Actually I was aiming to get to Mike’s Place by midday, a full 18 miles and a full days hiking for the average punter.

 Leaving in the cool morning air was awesome!
 The miles came quickly and I didn’t have to touch water for 2 hours, although I did ‘camel up’ before leaving Warner Springs.